-This project aims to provide a better understanding of which locations in Murray–Darling Basin wetland and floodplain habitat are most important for
+This project aims to provide a better understanding of which locations in Murray–Darling Basin wetland and floodplain habitat are most important for threatened

-of wetlands, creation of new national parks on the Murray-Darling Basin floodplains, and the other environmental restoration activities in the region.
+creation of new national parks on the Murray-Darling Basin floodplains, and the other environmental restoration activities in the region.

 This improved knowledge is expected to improve the trajectory of at-risk species.
-Many water-dependent threatened species rely on the riverine and
+Many water-dependent threatened species rely on the riverine and floodplain

-points in their life-cycles, and may provide
+in their life-cycles, and may provide

 important drought refuges.

 This project aims to identify priority wetlands and floodplain habitats in the Murray-Darling Basin, where conservation efforts could be concentrated

 for the benefit of both threatened native birds.
 It may inform the assessment of other wetlands for listing under Ramsar.
 It may also inform priorities